Russia grants bail to nine foreign Greenpeace activists

 "They could be restricted to Russian territory.
 Nobody at Greenpeace is celebrating yet."

-Although the bail rulings did not specify travel restrictions, a lawyer for Pisanu said the activists will need investigators' permission to change places of residence.
+Although the bail rulings did not specify travl restrictions, a lawyer for Pisanu said the activists will need investigators' permission to change places of residence.

 "He (Pisanu) must be here while the investigation is underway," lawyer Tatiana Zaisteva told Reuters.
 "He does not have the right to leave without the permission of investigators."